George Romanes: Family

 Romanes was the last child born of three children from George Romanes and Isabella Cair Smith.
 The majority of his immediate and extended family were descendant from Scottish Highland tribes.
 His father, Reverend George Romanes, was a professor at Queens College in Kingston, Canada and taught Greek at the local university until the family moved back to England.
-Romanes and his wife Ethel Mary Duncan were married on 11 February 1879.
+Romanes and his wife Ethel Duncan were married on 11 February 1879.
 They were happily married and studied together.
 Romanes was said to be an "ideal father" to their six children.
 Both Romanes' mother and father were involved in the Protestant and Anglican Church during his childhood.
 Romanes was baptised Anglican and was heavily involved with the Anglican teachings during his youth, despite the fact his parents were not heavily involved with any religion.

 It is speculated that Darwin may have been viewed as a father figure to Romanes.
 Darwin did not agree with the teachings of the Catholic Church because the fundamental teachings were not supported by his scientific findings at the time.
 This could explain Romanes' conversion to agnosticism.

 Philosophical and political views

 When Romanes attended Gonville and Caius College Cambridge, he entered into an essay contest on the topic of "Christian Prayer considered in relation to the belief that Almighty governs the world by general laws".
 Romanes did not have much hope in winning, but much to his surprise he took first place in this contest and received the Burney prize.
-After winning the Burney prize, Romanes came to the conclusion that he could no longer be faithful to his Christian religion due to his love and commitment for science.
-This is interesting due to the fact that when Romanes was growing up, his father was a Reverend.
+After winning the Burney prize, Romanes came to the conclusion that -- even though his father had been a Reverend -- he could no longer be faithful to his Christian religion due to his love and commitment for science.
 Therefore, Romanes went into great detail about religion and how all aspects of the mind need to be involved to be faithfully committed to religion in his book Thoughts on Religion.
-He believed that you had to have an extremely high level of will to be dedicated to God or Christ.
+He believed that one had to have an extremely high level of will to be dedicated to God or Christ.
 He had earlier published a book on the subject in general called A Candid Examination of Theism, where he concluded that God's existence was not supported by the evidence, but stated his unhappiness with the fact.